sun/fig-standards/proposed/phpdoc.md

 ### 8.22. @typedef

-Allows the author to define a custom type composed of one or more types that may be augmented with key definitions, properties or methods.
+Allows the author to define a new custom pseudo-type for use in PHPDoc blocks, which is composed of one or more types that may be augmented with key definitions, properties, or methods.

 #### Syntax